hampak/project-documentation/tims-gallery/documentation-en.md

 ### `delete-post-action`

 This server action deletes the entire post.
-It takes in the **postId** and deletes it from my database.
+After checking the authentication status, it takes in the **postId** and deletes it from my database.

 ```ts
 try {